 - chronic pelvic pain: pain in the lower abdomen caused by scarring of the fallopian tubes and other pelvic organs

 The infection can also spread to other parts of your body.
-If it spreads to your blood, it can even become life threatening.
+If it spreads to your blood, it can become life-threatening.

 Pelvic inflammatory disease is a very treatable condition and most women make a full recovery.
-However, about 10 to 15 percent of women with PID will have difficulty getting pregnant (CDC, 2011).
-Moreover, about nine percent of women will have an ectopic pregnancy, and 18 percent of women will have chronic pelvic pain as a result of PID (Berkeley County Health Department
+However, according to the Centers for Disease Control and Prevention, about 10 to 15 percent of women with PID will have difficulty getting pregnant.
+Moreover, the Berkeley County Health Department notes that about 9 percent of women will have an ectopic pregnancy, and 18 percent of women will have chronic pelvic pain as a result of PID.